Wart Removal surgery specialist Singapore

 When warts recur or become resistant to standard treatments, wart removal surgery is considered.

-Carbon dioxide laser surgery for warts is a destructive treatment option that is usually reserved for stubborn warts.
-The carbon dioxide laser is able to selectively remove the warty tissue while minimizing bleeding.
+- CO2 (Carbon Dioxide) laser surgery for wart removal is a destructive treatment option that is usually reserved for stubborn warts.
+The CO2 laser has a wavelength of 10600nm, which has a high absorption capacity of water.
+It is able to target skin lesions with a high degree of precision and low reflection and scattering of the laser beam.
+The CO2 laser selectively vaporizes the warty tissue while minimising bleeding.
 The procedure is carried out under local anaesthesia, and wound aftercare is essential post treatment.
 Although lasers are a sophisticated treatment for warts, the recurrence rate remains significant.

 - Sterling JC, Gibbs S, Haque Hussain SS, Mohd Mustapa MF, Handfield-Jones SE.
 British Association of Dermatologists’ guidelines for the management of cutaneous warts 2014.
 Br J Dermatol.
 2014 Oct.
 171(4):696-712.